ssrp/CS4347_ASC_BaselineModel/README.md

 ### DenseNet Model

 The DenseNet model as been introduced by Gao Huang et al. as an ameloration of the ResNet architecture.
+(Paper : https://arxiv.org/pdf/1608.06993.pdf)
 It is composed with several blocks as followed (in a block, there is a skip connection next to each convolutional layers and a concatenation layer taking as input the skip connection and the outpout of the convolutional layer

 <p align = "center">